 - Drive: The Surprising Truth About What Motivates Us by Daniel Pink (Amazon)

-- v6 Practices Workshop Trainer Guide - this word doc can be found in the KCS Certified Trainer Materials section of the Library.
-Access will be made available to candidates for Certified Trainer.
+- v6 Practices Workshop Trainer Guide - Please email to receive access to this document - found in the KCS Certified Trainer Materials section of the Library.

 Exam Topics and Objectives